Stunted growth: Pregnant and lactating mothers

 After birth, in terms of interventions for the child, early initiation of breastfeeding, together with exclusive breastfeeding for the first 6 months, are pillars of stunting prevention.
 Introducing proper complementary feeding after 6 months of age together with breastfeeding until age 2 is the next step.

-Policy interventions
+Public health interventions

-In summary, key policy interventions for the prevention of stunting are:
+In summary, key public health interventions for the prevention of stunting are: